scuzzydude/asimov/asimov.md

 Figure 5 - June 2014 Sport\'s Illustrated Cover

 You might wonder, where am I taking this?
 Am I casting some voodoo spell of writing reality?
 Perhaps.
 Don't believe stuff like that works?
 I refer you to the June 2014 Sport's Illustrated Cover Story Entitled, "*Your 2017 World Series Champs*," with a picture of Astros rookie George Springer on the cover.
 In 2014 the Astros were the worst team in baseball, having been through five losing seasons.
 To be honest, I am a fair-weather Astros fan.
 The thing about losing basketball -- games tend to finish quickly.
 Not so much with bad baseball.
 I grew up in Houston, but I benefited from Nikola Tesla's benevolence, specifically AC powered AC and ice-cold refrigeration.
 It takes a real die-hard Texan who can handle her heat, humidity, and humiliation raw, somebody like my mother, who watched every game in every one of those Astros losing seasons.
-The cover of Sport Illustrated in 2014 was satirical, at best, to the poor and downtrodden Astros fans in the summer of 2014.
+The cover of Sport Illustrated was satirical, at best, to the poor and downtrodden Astros fans in the summer of 2014.
 Think how it must have felt to the players.

 Well, Dodger fans, I'm sure you know what happened next.
 Guess who won the 2017 World Series?
 You got that right.
 The Houston Astros will eternally be the 2017 World Series Champs.